modu/website_grokit_ca/articles/web/HTMLCanvasAnimationAtoms/HTMLCanvasAnimationAtoms.markdown

     };

 The only thing to remember is to make sure all the objects that you add to the world have a draw() function.

-To play around with this, you can just save this page as an .html file, edit it and run it in your browser.
-That .js is embedded in the html so you do not need a server to play with it.

 # atom.js How Does It Work